ovro-lwa/distributed-pipeline/README.md

 ```
 which should run the tests and output a report.

+Copy `orca/default-orca-conf.yml` to your home directory and modify it with the correct rabbitMQ URI if you plan to run with celery.
+Otherwise you can run things as plain ole functions.

+## Run with celery
 Adding a function to orca also requires integrating it with celery.
 This [example commit](https://github.com/ovro-lwa/distributed-pipeline/commit/e1e577437bef3c19162bdab1cd3973bee2128c04) shows the way to add and integrate a new function.
 A good way to develop code for celery is to create a function with a unit test An function can be made into a task with the celery application decorator `@app.task` (`app` is imported from the `celery.py` module in this repo).
 You can call the decorated function like a regular function, test it locally, etc.

-## Run with celery
 This is for integration testing only.
 Make sure you read https://docs.celeryq.dev/en/stable/getting-started/introduction.html before you start.

 You can start a celery worker with